And greetings to you, music lovers and thrill seekers all across the fruited plain.

 You've got him up there as a female.

-Is a male or female.
+Is a male or female?

-Mike in Pittsburgh says I'm playing prevent defense on this election.
+Mike in Pittsburgh says, I'm playing prevent defense on this election.

 And I know what he means.

-Obviously a Steelers fan.
+Obviously, a Steelers fan.

-Prevent defense means you uh prevent victory.
+Prevent defense means you prevent victory.

-The way we're conducting the broadcast and conducting our strategy.
+Nothing could be further from the case, the way we're conducting the broadcast and conducting our strategy.

 Brief time out here, folks.